tarasowski/aws-big-data/udemy-maarek-kane/004_processing.md

     Data Pipeline

 #### EMR Storage
+* If you don't want the data on your cluster to be ephemeral, be sure to store or copy it in S3.
 * Normally Hadoop cluster only uses (HDFS), but on EMR you have many choices:
   * HDFS:
       * Distributes your data to store across different data clusters.
 It allows